scottwlocke/scottwlocke.github.io/_pages/cv.md

 Service and leadership
 ======
-* I stayed at a Holiday Express more than one evening.
+* I stayed at a Holiday Inn Express more than one evening.